Frequently Asked Questions

 Who needs to pay CGT in the UK?

 You may need to pay CGT if you are a UK resident and you dispose of chargeable assets during the tax year.
 In the context of investing, a disposal includes selling shares, gifting shares (other than to a spouse or civil partner), and exchanging shares as part of a corporate action such as a takeover.
-You are liable if your total chargeable gains exceed the annual exempt amount after deducting any allowable losses.
-If your gains fall below the annual exempt amount, you may still need to report the disposals to HMRC if your total disposal proceeds exceed four times the annual exempt amount.
+You are liable if your total chargeable gains exceed the annual exempt amount after deducting allowable losses.
+If you are registered for Self Assessment, you may still need to report gains below the allowance when total disposal proceeds exceed £50,000 for 2023/24 onwards.

 Do I need to pay CGT on shares held in an ISA or pension?